IkerGutierrez1/People_Occupancy/Readme.md

 [METE ALGO DE INFORMACIÓN SOBRE EL DATASET, UN PÁRRAFO DE 3-4 LÍNEAS CON LA INFO BÁSICA: Tipo de edificio, ubicación geográfica, número de habitaciones, frecuencia de muestreo]

 The data was collected from six office in Aalborg University in Denmark from February 2023 to December 2023.
 It has a frecuency of five minutes and contains measurments of occupany, ventilation, heating, lighting and general enviromental factors.
+The dataset contains data from six office rooms

 [añade la referencia completa] ?